GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 export default App;
 ```

-The `App` component wraps our entire application in the `BrowserRouter` component middleware, which comes from the [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start) package and allows us to perform routing by rendering certain components based on requested URLs and endpoints.
-We'll get into that more in a moment.
+The `App` component wraps our entire application in the `BrowserRouter` component middleware, which comes from the [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start) package and allows us to perform routing by rendering certain components based on requested URL paths.
+We'll get into that more in just a moment.

 ### Handling App State